scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The selection process can inspect and compare the properties of the candidate PCBs (e.g., length, disjointness across different paths, age, expiration time) and/or take into account which PCBs have been propagated in the past.

 Naturally, an AS's policy selects PCBs corresponding to paths that are commercially or otherwise operationally viable.
-From these viable PCBs, only a relatively small subset SHOULD be propagated, to avoid excessive overhead of the path discovery system in bigger networks.
+From these viable PCBs, only a relatively small subset SHOULD be propagated to avoid excessive overhead of the path discovery system in bigger networks.

 The goal of the AS SHOULD be to propagate those candidate PCBs with the highest probability of collectively meeting the needs of the endpoints that will perform path construction.
 As SCION does not provide any in-band signal about the intentions of endpoints nor about the policies of downstream ASes, the policy will typically select a somewhat diverse set optimized for multiple, generic parameters.

 #### Storing and Selecting Candidate PCBs

-When receiving a PCB, an AS first stores the PCB in a temporary storage for candidate PCBs, called the *beacon store*.
+When receiving a PCB, an AS first stores the PCB in a temporary storage for candidate PCBs called the *Beacon Store*.

-PCBs are propagated in batches to each connected AS at a fixed frequency, the *propagation interval*.
-At each propagation event, each AS selects a set of the best PCBs from the candidates in the beacon store, according to the AS's selection policy.
+PCBs are propagated in batches to each connected AS at a fixed frequency known as the *propagation interval*.
+At each propagation event, each AS selects a set of the best PCBs from the candidates in the Beacon Store, according to the AS's selection policy.
 This set SHOULD have a fixed size, the *best PCBs set size*.

 - The *best PCBs set size* SHOULD be at most "50" (PCBs) for intra-ISD beaconing and at most "5" (PCBs) for core beaconing (i.e. propagation between all core ASes).
 These are RECOMMENDED maxima; in current practice the intra-ISD set size is typically 20.

-Depending on the selection criteria, it may be necessary to keep more candidate PCBs than the *best PCBs set size* in the beacon store, to be able to determine the best set of PCBs.
-If this is the case, an AS SHOULD have a suitable pre-selection of candidate PCBs in place, in order to keep the beacon store capacity limited.
+Depending on the selection criteria, it may be necessary to keep more candidate PCBs than the *best PCBs set size* in the Beacon Store, to be able to determine the best set of PCBs.
+If this is the case, an AS SHOULD have a suitable pre-selection of candidate PCBs in place in order to keep the Beacon Store capacity limited.

 - The *propagation interval* SHOULD be at least "5" (seconds) for intra-ISD beaconing and at least "60" (seconds) for core beaconing.

 Note that to ensure quick connectivity establishment, an AS MAY attempt to forward a PCB more frequently ("fast recovery").
 Current practice is to increase the frequency of attempts if no PCB propagation is know to have succeeded within the last propagation interval:

-- because the corresponding RPC failed
+- because the corresponding RPC failed;

-- or because no beacon was available to propagate
+- or because no beacon was available to propagate.

 The scalability implications of such parameters are further discussed in [](#scalability).

 #### Selection Policy Example

 {{figure-7}} below illustrates the selection of path segments in three networks.
 Each network uses a different path property to select path segments.

-- The network at the upper left considers the *path length*, which is here defined as the number of hops from the originator core AS to the local AS.
-This number can give an indication of the path's latency.
-Based on this criterion, the network will select the PCB representing path segment A-G (in direction of beaconing) to propagate.
+- The network at the upper left considers the *path length* which is here defined as the number of hops from the originator core AS to the local AS.
+This number can give an indication of the path's latency and based this, the network will select the PCB representing path segment A-G (in direction of beaconing) to propagate.
-- The network at the upper right uses *peering links* as the selection criterion, that is, the number of different peering ASes from all non-core ASes on the PCB or path segment: A greater number of peering ASes increases the likelihood of finding a shortcut on the path segment.
-Based on this criterion, the network will select the PCB representing path segment B-E-I-L (in direction of beaconing) to propagate.
+- The network at the upper right uses *peering links* as the selection criterion.
+That is the number of different peering ASes from all non-core ASes on the PCB or path segment: a greater number of peering ASes increases the likelihood of finding a shortcut on the path segment.
+Based on this, the network will select the PCB representing path segment B-E-I-L (in direction of beaconing) to propagate.
 - The lower network selects PCBs based on *disjointness*.
 The disjointness of a PCB is calculated relative to the PCBs that have been previously sent.
-Paths can be either AS-disjoint or link-disjoint.
-AS-disjoint paths have no common upstream/core AS for the current AS, whereas link-disjoint paths do not share any AS-to-AS link.
-Depending on the objective of the AS, both criteria can be used: AS-disjointness allows path diversity in the event that an AS becomes unresponsive, and link-disjointness provides resilience in case of link failure.
+Paths can be either AS disjoint or link disjoint.
+AS disjoint paths have no common upstream/core AS for the current AS, whereas link disjoint paths do not share any AS-to-AS link.
+Depending on the objective of the AS, both criteria can be used: AS disjointness allows path diversity in the event that an AS becomes unresponsive, and link disjointness provides resilience in case of link failure.
 Based on the disjointness criterion, the network will select the PCBs representing the path segments A-D-G-H-J and C-E-F-I-J (in direction of beaconing) to propagate.

 ~~~~
  Selected path segment: #------# or *------*